Enhancing Adversarial Robustness via Score-Based Optimization: Introduction

-Our main contributions can be summarized in three aspects as follows: \begin{itemize}[nosep,leftmargin=*] \item We propose a novel adversarial defense scheme that optimizes adversarial samples to reach the points with locally maximum confidences of the posterior distribution that is defined by pre-trained score-based priors. \item We explore effective loss functions for the optimization process, introduce a novel score regularizer and propose corresponding practical algorithms. \item We conduct extensive experiments to demonstrate that our method not only achieves start-of-the-art performance on various benchmarks but also improves the inference speed. \end{itemize}
+\begin{itemize}[nosep,leftmargin=*] \item We propose a novel adversarial defense scheme that optimizes adversarial samples to reach the points with the local maximum likelihood of the posterior distribution that is defined by pre-trained score-based priors. \item We explore effective loss functions for the optimization process, introduce a novel score regularizer and propose corresponding practical algorithms. \item We conduct extensive experiments to demonstrate that our method not only achieves start-of-the-art performance on various benchmarks but also improves the inference speed. \end{itemize}